minormending/spider-books-overdrive/README.md

 ```

 This will:

-- Loop through all library URLs defined in `src/config/libraries.py`
+- Loop through the library URLs in `src/config/libraries.py`
-- Fetch and parse book listings
+- Fetch all paginated book data
-- Save results into `books.json` using TinyDB
+- Extract metadata using embedded JSON
-- Deduplicate books based on ISBN
+- Save each book to `output/author-title-lexile.json`
-- Track all libraries where each book appears
+- Add the book’s author, title, lexile, and filename to `index.db`

 ---